Cyprian Ekwensi: Early life, education and family

-Cyprian Odiatu Duaka Ekwensi, an Igbo, was born in Minna, Niger State.
-He is a native of Nkwelle Ezunaka in Oyi local government area, Anambra State, Nigeria.
-His father was David Anadumaka, a story-teller and elephant hunter.
+Cyprian Odiatu Duaka Ekwensi, an Igbo, was born in Minna, the capital city of Niger State, north-central Nigeria.
+He is a native of Nkwelle Ezunaka in Oyi local government area, Anambra State, southeastern Nigeria.
+His father was David Anadumaka, a storyteller and elephant hunter.

-Ekwensi attended Government College in Ibadan, Oyo State, Achimota College in Ghana, and the School of Forestry, Ibadan, after which he worked for two years as a forestry officer.
+Ekwensi attended Government College in Umuahia, Abia State in southeast Nigeria, Achimota College in Ghana, and the School of Forestry, Ibadan, after which he worked for two years as a forestry officer.
 He also studied pharmacy at Yaba Technical Institute, Lagos School of Pharmacy, and the Chelsea School of Pharmacy of the University of London.
 He taught at Igbobi College.

 Ekwensi married Eunice Anyiwo, and they had five children.
 He has many grandchildren, including his son Cyprian Ikechi Ekwensi, who is named after his grandfather, and his oldest grandchild Adrianne Tobechi Ekwensi.

 Governmental career

 Ekwensi was employed as Head of Features at the Nigerian Broadcasting Corporation (NBC) and by the Ministry of Information during the First Republic; he eventually became Director of the latter.
-He resigned his position in 1966, before the Civil War, and moved to Enugu with his family.
+He resigned his position in 1966, before the Civil War, and defected to Enugu with his family.
 He later served as chair of the Bureau for External Publicity of Biafra, prior to its reabsorption by Nigeria.